Grant Timelines

 What are the V Foundation’s eligibility requirements regarding citizenship?
 What are the V Foundation’s eligibility requirements regarding citizenship?

-The statement, “be a US Citizen or have a legal permit to work in the United States,” does not apply to Canadian institutions.
+• All Other Grant Types: The lead investigator must be a US Citizen or hold a legal permit (temporary or permanent) to work in the United States.
+This requirement also does not apply to invited Canadian institutions.

 When must nominees meet eligibility criteria for a V Foundation grant?
 When must nominees meet eligibility criteria for a V Foundation grant?

-Nominees must meet all eligibility requirements outlined in a specific RFA by the nomination due date.
-Nomination due dates can be found within the RFA.
+Nominees must meet all eligibility requirements outlined in the RFA by the nomination deadline.

-Can an institution nominate a candidate if the candidate has received a previous award from the V Foundation?
-Can an institution nominate a candidate if the candidate has received a previous award from the V Foundation?
+Can an institution nominate a candidate who has previously received a V Foundation award?
+Can an institution nominate a candidate who has previously received a V Foundation award?

-Yes, an institution can nominate a current or past V Foundation grantee if the applicant meets all other eligibility requirements outlined in the RFA that they are responding to and must avoid scientific overlap with previously awarded grants.
-However, V Scholar nominees cannot have been previously granted a V Scholar Award.
+Yes, an institution may nominate a current or past V Foundation grantee, provided the applicant meets all eligibility criteria outlined in the current RFA.
+The proposed project must not have scientific overlap with any previously funded V Foundation project.

 Can an institution nominate the same candidate for multiple V Foundation RFAs within the same year?
 Can an institution nominate the same candidate for multiple V Foundation RFAs within the same year?

-Yes, if the candidate meets all eligibility requirements outlined in each RFA.
-However, if selected for funding, applicants can only receive one V Foundation grant per calendar year.
+Yes, candidates may be nominated for multiple V Foundation RFAs within the same year, provided they meet all eligibility requirements.
+However, if selected for funding, an applicant may only receive one V Foundation grant per calendar year.

 RFAs and Nominations